Security Media Publishing Limited

 The Advertiser warrants and undertakes that:

-(c) no Advertisement will be in breach of or contrary to any common law, statute, regulation or code of practice, including in particular any Advertisements which is defamatory, racist or sexist, threatening or menacing to any person or group of people, or contain any obscene elements, or likely to cause annoyance or distress to any person; and
+(c) no Advertisement or editorial submission will be in breach of or contrary to any common law, statute, regulation or code of practice, including in particular any Advertisements which is defamatory, racist or sexist, threatening or menacing to any person or group of people, or contain any obscene elements, or likely to cause annoyance or distress to any person; and

 8.1 The Advertiser will indemnify and keep indemnified the Publisher against all losses, claims, liabilities, costs, charges, expenses and damages (of any kind irrespective of whether they were reasonably foreseeable or avoidable) incurred or suffered by the Publisher arising from the breach of the warranties set out above or in any manner whatsoever including as a result of or arising out of the publication of any Advertisement or other materials provided by or published on or on behalf of the Advertiser.